pesos/grofer/README.md

 ### `grofer proc`

-This lists all running processes and relevant information
+This lists all running processes and relevant information.

 ![grofer-proc](images/grofer-proc.png)

 ---

-### `grofer proc -p PID`
+### `grofer proc -p [PID]`

-This gives information specific to a process, specified by PID
+This gives information specific to a process, specified by a valid PID.

 ![grofer-proc-pid](images/grofer-proc-pid.png)